M64GitHub/movy/demos/assets/test.md

 # Hello World!

-This is tzui!
+This is **MOVY**!
 We just read a markdown file into our StyledTextBuffer!

 ## Of course we can recognize UTF8 !! ★★★★
 This is very *cool*!
 But it is even cooler to go **bold**!

 We also can do `inline code`, "strings", and also // comments

 ### Here comes the code!